PostHog/posthog.com/contents/blog/async-migrations.md

 But that's not all.
 We at PostHog have an additional problem: self-hosted users.

-If PostHog was a Cloud-only service, we could have a team dedicated to running this "manually" on our instance, monitoring it, and making sure everything runs smoothly.
+If PostHog was a SaaS-only platform (with no self-hosting available), we could have a team dedicated to running this "manually" on our instance, monitoring it, and making sure everything runs smoothly.

 However, that's not a viable option for users that run their own PostHog instance.
-Providing them with a runbook is _an_ option, but it doesn't align with our goal of making PostHog extremely easy to deploy and manage.
+Providing them with a runbook is _an_ option, but it doesn't align with our goal of making PostHog easy to deploy and manage.

 We needed something better.